racchouhan12/AppiumAutomation/ReadMe.md

 1. Java8 or higher should be installed.
 2. NodeJS should be installed (Version - 6.4.1 or higher) [NodeJS installation guide](https://www.guru99.com/download-install-node-js.html#1)
-3. Insatll appium - npm install -g appium  (I have used 1.13.0)
+3. Install appium - npm install -g appium  (I have used 1.13.0)
 4. Steps for Android sdk can be found in [Android Libraries and SDK installation Guide](https://www.toolsqa.com/mobile-automation/appium/appium-tutorial/)
 5. Set JAVA_HOME
 6. Install gradle and set GRADLE_HOME